 Another option is to use a car inverter that plugs into your car lighter port.
 This converts energy created by your automobile’s alternator while it is running.
 These are inexpensive (normally under $40 for a 300W) and work very well for camping and outdoor events.

-Many now swear by the next gen vape mods that have come out such as the Saionara Top Airflow, which have isolated heat coils.
+Some daily dabbers swear by ultra portable units such as the Sai Top Airflow, which have isolated heat coils.
 These coils sit in a separated area from the dab surface, and therefore never come in contact with the concentrate.
 This eliminates off-flavors that result from residues and deposits collecting on the heat coil.
 As long as the bucket stays relatively clean, the flavors will stay clear for a surprisingly long time.
 The flavor is also greatly improved using the “double burner” effect.
 The heat coil indirectly heats the concentrate through the bottom of the Ti bucket rather than contacting it directly.
 This serves to slow the heat down just enough to give a perfect, even rip (and avoid burning/charring).

 That Rare Long-Lasting Atomizer:

 You don’t need to worry nearly as much about ongoing maintenance with a isolated atomizer like this.
 Make doubly sure your work is reduced by picking up an extra atomizer that you can let soak in ISO and switch out in the morning.
 The Sai TAF uses temperature control mode to balance the perfect temperatures.
 This can be even further improved by flashing Arctic Fox firmware to get the latest, most precise open source software.
 If you are looking for a portable dab solution that is easily adaptable to any type of extract, the Sai TAF is the clear choice.
 It’s my favorite for portable dabbing and vaping on any type of oil or concentrate available.
 For flower, I like vaping with my health stone pipe (I think it’s called a “Smart Pipe”)